Antioch Pottery Company

 Mt.
 Diablo Sewer Pipe & Paving Brick Company

-California Brick and Clay Works
+California Brick & Clay Manufacturing Company

 and converted it to manufacturing mainly chimney and sewer pipes, terra cotta, and stove linings.

 Hand-molded common brick were also made.
 The pottery was known as the Albion Pottery.
 Six to eight men